dillonkearns/talks/types-without-borders/types-without-borders.md

 We want to encode contracts into libraries.

-# Static Contracts

-This is great when we have a contract that does not vary based on the user.

-- CSS

-Weak (in terms of guarantees), Low-Level APIs

-These are strongly-typed because Elm is a strongly typed language.
-But they're guarantees are not strong, there is a lot of uncertainty
-, and there are a lot of ways to represent events that will never occur, or not handle events that will occur.

-- `elm/browser` Keyboard API (keypress, keydown, keyup) - have to decode JSON response which is vague in terms of possibilities.
-- -> [`ohanhi/keyboard`](https://package.elm-lang.org/packages/ohanhi/keyboard/latest/) treats this as byte-code
-- Json.Decode

-# Contract Wrangling

-Although some contracts don't translate well to the strong guarantees we like to work with in Elm.

-This is where simplifying contracts is helpful.

-> Make Undesirable States Impossible

 # Variable Contracts

 But we can't always do that, because the contracts can vary.